cis1912-fa25/cicd-lab/README.md

 3. Set visibility to "Public"
 4. Click "Create"

-**Add secrets to your GitHub repository:**
-1. Go to your GitHub repo → "Settings" → "Secrets and variables" → "Actions"
-2. Click "New repository secret"
-3. Add `DOCKER_USERNAME` with your Docker Hub username
-4. Add `DOCKER_TOKEN` with the access token you just created

 These secrets are encrypted and only available to your workflows.
-Never commit credentials to your repository!
+You should never commit credentials to your repository!

 ## Part 6: Creating the CD Workflow